-Greg Etter enters his eighth season as the Head Football Coach of the Falcons.
+Greg Etter completed his eighth season as Concordia University Wisconsin's Football head coach in 2015.
 Currently he is second on the CUW Football all-time wins list.
-His 2013 NACC Championship Team was undefeated in conference with a 6-0 record and his teams have also earned four second-place and one third-place finish in NACC play.
-Etter has an overall conference record of 31-16 and was named the 2013 NACC Coach of the Year.
+His 2013 NACC Championship team was undefeated in conference with a 6-0 record and his teams have also earned four second-place and one third-place finish in NACC play.
+Etter has an overall conference record of 34-19 and was named the 2013 NACC Coach of the Year.
 In addition to that honor, Etter was also named the Wisconsin Private College Coach of the Year in 2013.
-His CUW teams have produced 91 All-Conference selections, two All-Region players, and one All-American.
+His CUW teams have produced 103 All-NACC selections, two All-Region players, and one All-American.
 In 2012 & 2013 his quarterback, Austin Damaschke, was selected as the Wisconsin Private School Player of the Year.
 His 2011 team had a defense that ranked first nationally in passing defense.

 The Football Program has also consistently raised and donated moeny to various groups and organizations.
 The first funds raised went to build a monument, located near the south end zone, to honor our Military Veterans.
 Donations have also been made to the Ronald McDonald House, The Donald Driver Foundation, Special Olympics and the MACC Fund.